Where the Money Goes

 Beyond 50 mark

-As we mark our 50th Anniversary in 2025, Fred Hutch is looking beyond what’s possible today to a new era of discovery.
-With your partnership, our Campaign for Fred Hutch will transform the pace and scale of innovation so we can redefine cancer and infectious disease for generations to come.
+For more than 50 years, Fred Hutch has been looking beyond what’s possible today to a new era of discovery.
+With your partnership, our Campaign for Fred Hutch is transforming the pace and scale of innovation so we can redefine cancer and infectious disease for generations to come.

 Fred Hutch Cancer Center is an independent, nonprofit organization that also serves as the cancer program for UW Medicine.
 Our relationship allows for enhanced care coordination between a top-ranked cancer center and a leading integrated health system and accelerates the latest scientific breakthroughs in cancer and other life-threatening diseases.